 4:01 So what can we do?
 How can we build that bridge to yet?

-6:34 So let's talk about equality.
+6:35 So let's talk about equality.
 In our country, there are groups of students who chronically underperform, for example, children in inner cities, or children on Native American reservations.
 And they've done so poorly for so long that many people think it's inevitable.
 But when educators create growth mindset classrooms steeped in yet, equality happens.
 And here are just a few examples.
-In one year, a kindergarten class in Harlem, New York scored in the 95th percentile on the National Achievement Test.
+In one year, a kindergarten class in Harlem, New York scored in the 95th percentile on the national achievement test.
 Many of those kids could not hold a pencil when they arrived at school.
-In one year, fourth grade students in the South Bronx, way behind, became the number one fourth grade class in the state of New York on the state math test.
-In a year to a year and a half, Native American students in a school on a reservation went from the bottom of their district to the top, and that district included affluent sections of Seattle.
-So the native kids outdid the Microsoft kids.
+In one year, fourth-grade students in the South Bronx, way behind, became the number one fourth-grade class in the state of New York on the state math test.
+In a year, to a year and a half, Native American students in a school on a reservation went from the bottom of their district to the top, and that district included affluent sections of Seattle.
+So the Native kids outdid the Microsoft kids.

 8:53 I received a letter recently from a 13-year-old boy.
 He said, "Dear Professor Dweck, I appreciate that your writing is based on solid scientific research, and that's why I decided to put it into practice.
 I put more effort into my schoolwork, into my relationship with my family, and into my relationship with kids at school, and I experienced great improvement in all of those areas.
 I now realize I've wasted most of my life."

 9:40 Let's not waste any more lives, because once we know that abilities are capable of such growth, it becomes a basic human right for children, all children, to live in places that create that growth, to live in places filled with "yet".